sartography/spiff-example-cli/docs/examples.rst

 Multi-instance activities are represented by three horizontal or vertical lines at the bottom-center of the activity and task symbol.
 The number of times that the activity completes is defined by the number of items that exist in the collection.
 This is different from other looping mechanisms that must check a condition every time the loop completes in order to determine if it should continue looping.

-Three vertical lines indicate that the multi-instance activity is non-sequential.
+Three vertical lines indicate that the multi-instance activity is parallel.
 This means that the activity can be completed for each item in the collection in no particular order.

 Three horizontal lines indicate that the multi-instance activity is sequential.
 This means that the activity must complete for each item in the order that they are received within the collection.

 .. image:: images/multi_instance_array.png

 In this example, the first activity is a UserTask where we ask for the family size.
 We then use that number to go through the multi-instance.
-The first multi-instance is non-sequential, which means that you can add the names in any order.
+The first multi-instance is parallel, which means that you can add the names in any order.
 The second multi-instance is sequential and will loop through the names from the previous task in the order they were received.

 .. code:: bash